 - Handy Man

-There were about 2,384,600 jobs for Janitor in 2016 (in the United States).
+In 2016, there was an estimated number of 2,384,600 jobs in the United States for Janitor.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 236,600 new jobs for Janitor by 2026.
-The BLS estimates 344,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 344,100 job openings in this field each year.